miRcuit/miRCuit/README.md

 ## Program Usage Steps
 1. Start the _miRCuit_ program in Visual Studio Code (or another IDE such as PyCharm, Jupyter Notebook, etc.).
-2. Upload your mRNA, miRNA, lncRNA, and TF files that you want to analyze to the opened user interface.
+2. Upload your mRNA, miRNA, lncRNA, and TF expression files that you want to analyze to the opened user interface.
 ### _Important Notes About Uploaded File Formats:_
 * The files you upload must be in #CSV format# and consist of two columns.
 The first column should contain the names of your molecules under the heading "**Annotation**," and the second column should include the fold changes under the heading "**log2FoldChange**."
-* Before uploading your files, please review the "_Example Files_" under the _miRCuit_ repository or check the "_Examine the example file format_" section in the interface (The p-value column is not required).
+* Before uploading your files, please review the "_Example Files_" under the miRCuit repository or check the "_Examine the example file format_" section in the interface (The p-value column is not required).
 * Please ensure that the capitalization and spacing match the example exactly.

+3. Determine a fold change value for each expression file you upload (mRNA, miRNA, lncRNA, and TF).
+This value represents the minimum fold change you wish to observe between the two groups you are comparing in your research (tumor/normal, treated/untreated).
+4. If you want to perform enrichment analysis (GSEA) on the genes resulting from the analysis, you must check this option.
+By default, the program is set to "Do not perform GSEA".
+5. Make sure all the boxes are checked, then click the "Start Analysis" button.
+6.